Introduction

 predicate expresses the degree to which a condition is satisfied.

-Instead of being strictly TRUE
+Instead of being strictly TRUE or FALSE

 (although allowed too), each predicate is represented by a number in the